suhlig/agent-e5573/README.markdown

-Agent E5573 collects some stats from the Huawei E5573 wireless router ("MiFi") and publishes it to an InfluxDB.
+`Agent E5573` collects some stats from the Huawei E5573 wireless router ("MiFi") and publishes them to an InfluxDB instance.

 # Synopsis